syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Rows.md

 ### Showing the image in RowHeader

-Display the image in [RowHeader](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridBaseStylesMap~RowHeader.html) can be achieve by using [SfDataGrid.DrawCell](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~DrawCell_EV.html) event and also by customizing the [GridRowHeaderCellRenderer](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Renderers.GridRowHeaderCellRenderer.html).
+You can display an image in the [RowHeader](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridBaseStylesMap~RowHeader.html) by using the [SfDataGrid.DrawCell](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~DrawCell_EV.html) event and by customizing the [GridRowHeaderCellRenderer](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Renderers.GridRowHeaderCellRenderer.html).

 #### Using DrawCell event

-[RowHeader](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridBaseStylesMap~RowHeader.html) cell can be customized by using [DrawCell](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~DrawCell_EV.html) event which is raised for each cell.
-The default column index of the row header cell is zero, the style settings for a row header can be applied by using column index when it is enabled in SfDataGrid.
-The image can be draw in the row header by using DrawImage.
+The [RowHeader](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridBaseStylesMap~RowHeader.html) cell can be customized by using the [DrawCell](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~DrawCell_EV.html) event raised for each cell.
+The default column index of the row header cell is zero.
+The style settings for a row header can be applied using the column index when it is enabled in the SfDataGrid.
+The image can be drawn in the row header using `DrawImage`.

 {% tabs %}
 {% highlight c# %}